Chess Timer

 Moves: 0

-Select a time control above, then press Start Game — Player 1 (White) goes first.
+Configure your time control above, then press Start Game.
+Player 2 (Black) presses Start — Player 1 (White) moves first.

-Press Space to switch turns · P to pause
+Space switch turns · P pause/resume · R reset

 Chess Time Controls Explained